Boston – South Station, MA (BOS)

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

-Boston’s historic South Station was completed in 1899 as a union station.
-There was a need to combine the services of the five passenger lines that met in the city’s crowded south side and the Massachusetts state legislature granted a charter to the Boston Terminal Company in 1876.
+Boston’s historic South Station, which presides over Dewey Square in the city’s Financial District, opened for service on New Year’s Day 1899.
+There was then a need to combine the services of the five passenger lines that met in the city’s crowded south side, and the Massachusetts state legislature granted a charter to the Boston Terminal Company in 1876.
 The company was composed of the Boston and Albany Railroad Company, the New England Railroad Company, the Boston and Providence Railroad Corporation, the Old Colony Railroad Company, and the New York, New Haven and Hartford Railroad Company.

 The company floated bonds from 1896 to 1899 and purchased a 35-acre parcel for $9 million, formerly belonging to the New England Railroad.
 The city itself spent $2 million rerouting streets and utilities and building a 200-foot granite seawall along Fort Point Channel to accommodate and protect the station, as it was close to the harbor.
-After two years of construction, South Station, the then-largest railroad station in the world, and the largest structure in Boston at the time, opened on January 1, 1899.
-It was dedicated on New Year’s Eve with considerable ceremony, including speeches by the mayor and company president and the building was packed for the celebration.
+Upon its completion after two years of construction, South Station was the largest railroad station in the world and the largest structure in Boston.
+It was dedicated on New Year’s Eve 1898 with considerable ceremony, including speeches by the mayor and company president and the building was packed for the celebration.

 The early station offered a women’s waiting room with complete amenities.
 In the general waiting area, oak benches were placed to form alcoves.
 Ornamental kiosks in the center of the room sold confections and flowers, and other retail space offered newsstands and sundries.
 Forty-five bathrooms offered further convenience, and there was a private telephone exchange and bicycle parking.
 Railroad employees likewise enjoyed dressing rooms and their own check system for hats and coats, as well as a mail chute with mail sorting room and speaking tubes.
 From the wide waiting room, passengers had access to a lunch room with 200 stools and counters made from Tennessee marble and mahogany.
 Upstairs sat a large dining room, a kitchen, and additional serving rooms for private parties and receptions.